andrewharmellaw/andrewharmellaw.github.com/_posts/2016-11-16-gelfands-algebra-chunk-1-fundamentals.md

  * [Binary Number System](https://www.mathsisfun.com/definitions/binary-number.html) (MathIsFun.com)

 ### "Undefined"
-This is the first time we hit the phrase "undefined".
+This is the first time we hit the phrase "undefined" - still in our case in the realm of arithmetic.
 In this case it is when we try and divide a real number by $0$.
+There is also the case of $0^0$.
+In both cases these are circumstances when we know what we are trying to do doesnt make sense, so there is no "answer", so the expression is "undefinded".

 ### Real Numbers and Rational Numbers
 TBC